Psideralis/Binary-Toolkit/README.md

 UNFINISHED UNRELEASED
 Public - Progress: 25%
 ## Version
-00.00.001.000
+00.00.001.001
 ## Description:
-Binary Toolkit bases for Supressor a cross-platform (Windows,Linux,Android,MacOs,iOS) and cross-architecture (x84, amd64, ARM, MIPS, POWER, RISC) control monitor for a antimalware security cluster conglomerated distributed heterogeneous network agency.
+Binary Toolkit bases for Supressor a cross-platform (Windows,Linux,Android,MacOs,iOS) and cross-architecture (x84, amd64, ARM, MIPS, POWER, RISC-V) control monitor for a antimalware security cluster conglomerated distributed heterogeneous network agency.

 ### Binary Reader
 Reads any file and ouput to file its binary (octal,hex,ascii,utf-8,utf-16,utf-32,cct: custom code table) dump.
 Tries to output the format and the metadata of the file.

 ### Binary Ops
 A binary toolkit for cybersecurity operations.
-Includes partially open development headers and object libraries, as well as a command with basic functions: xorgdiff, xorgcntrl, xfsdiff, xfscntrl, xprocdiff, xproccntrl, xnetdiff, xnetcntrl, binop. binyect, bintrace.
+Includes partially open development headers and object libraries, as well as a command with basic functions: xorgdiff, xorgcntrl, xfsdiff, xfscntrl, xprocdiff, xproccntrl, xnetdiff, xnetcntrl, binop, binyect, bintrace.

 #### Netcryptocompress
 Cryptographic and compression network server for binary ops, bases for XenoEngine: a zero knowledge enclosed cryptoengine.
 Uses Psideralis Math Utitilities and licensed commercial privative Psideralis code.